dtcooper/python-fitparse/Readme.md

 --------------

 This version of the library is **deprecated** and it is currently being rewritten on the ng branch.

-For now, this library can still be considered stable.
+For now, the master branch can still be considered stable.
 Updates to come.

 About